shitoletushar3132/cohert/week 15/docker.md

 12. docker build -t
     - to build theimage from the docker file -t give name

+13. docker exec -it --docker id-- /bin/bash
+    - get the access to the ssh in the container to interaction in container

 ---

 ## 🗎 Docker file